stoday/parallel-isin/README.md

 # isin
 outcome_df = data.isin(condition)
 ```
-The above code get the same outcome with below one, but below one is faster.
+The above code gets the same outcome with below one, but below one is faster when the size of data is large.
 ```python
 import pandas as pd
 import numpy as np